 The extent of Arctic sea ice in summer has been decreasing rapidly.
-The ice pictured below is the sea ice minimum in 2011 ( Figure below ).
+The ice shown in the image below is the sea ice minimum in 2011.
 The yellow line is the median minimum ice extent for 1979–2000.

 The sea ice minimum for 2011 was the second lowest on record.